huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 ![two lines together](/integration-blog/assets/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers/two_lines_in_disjoint_union.png)

-The another way of thinking comes trickier, it's critical insight is that the 1-dimensional lines can be seen as **projections from higher dimensions**.
+The another way of thinking comes trickier, its critical insight is that the 1-dimensional lines can be seen as **projections from higher dimensions**.
 So the two lines above, can be seen as two projections from one single 2-dimensional object using 2-different color of flashlights illuminating at different angles.
 But this 2-dimensional object can have many shapes, for example, it can be a square whose width and height is equal to the lengths of 2 lines, or a square has the same size but has a hole in its center, or it can be an ellipse whose axis is equal to the lengths of 2 lines, etc.

 So which one is the best one?
 The best one should be the one that doesn't involve extra information.
 So neither the ellipse nor the square that has a hole meets this requirement.
 And this is true meaning of the `universal`.

-Now let's using a commutative diagram to describe the way we just used to find the best 2-dimensional object which is a square whose width and height is equal to the lengths of 2 lines.
+Now let us use a commutative diagram to describe the way we just used to find the best 2-dimensional object which is a square whose width and height is equal to the lengths of 2 lines.
 As we can see all 3 objects can have projections into the two lines, but 2 of them have 2 projections, which can be seen as cutting of extra information, into the best one we just found.

 ![relationships between lines and their higher dimension sources](/integration-blog/assets/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers/product_example.svg)